health insurance contribution

 Katrin Straub

-The health insurance contribution is a key cost factor for employees and self-employed individuals.
+Health insurance contributions are a key cost factor for employees and self-employed people.
 Understand the calculation basis for 2025 and discover how you can optimise your burden.
-This article guides you through all relevant aspects.
+This article guides you through all the relevant aspects.

 The topic in brief and concise terms